caseyanderson/BBB/boot_send_email.md

 5. restart and the BBB should email its IP on boot.

-*Note: if you not getting the email on the `you` side, you have likely either forgot to make the file executable or need to add some amount of a wait `time.sleep(xSeconds)` somewhere in the script.
+*Note: if you are not receiving the email on the `you` side, you have likely either forgot to make the `.py` file executable or need to add some amount of a wait (`time.sleep(xSeconds)`) somewhere in the script.*